 “If a [termination] provision’s application potentially violates the ESA at any date after hiring, it is void.”
-I could not have said it any better myself.

 In a very short endorsement released by the Court of Appeal for Ontario on April 5, 2017, Covenoho v.
 Pendylum Ltd., 2017 ONCA 284, Ontario’s top court confirmed what many of Ontario’s employment lawyers having been saying for years now: a poorly drafted employment agreement is going to prove costly.